Azure/application-gateway-kubernetes-ingress/docs/multiple-namespaces.md

 of the namespace (`production`) for which they were created.

-If the two ingress resources are introduced into the AKS cluster at different points in time, it is possible to for AGIC to end up in a scenario where it reconfigures App Gateway and re-routes traffic from `namespace-B` to `namespace-A`.
+If the two ingress resources are introduced into the AKS cluster at different points in time, it is likely for AGIC to end up in a scenario where it reconfigures App Gateway and re-routes traffic from `namespace-B` to `namespace-A`.